aliyousefiaan/myt-devops-assignment/README.md

 - GitOps Deployment: Utilize FluxCD or ArgoCD to automate Kubernetes deployments by continuously syncing with the Git repository.
 - Automatic Secret Rotation: Implement AWS Lambda functions to periodically rotate and update secrets in AWS Secrets Manager.
 - Use Karpenter or Cluster Autoscaler to Ensure that EKS scales nodes up/down as needed.
-- Use WAF on ALB
+- Use WAF on ALB.
-- Use security group for pod feature to enhance security
+- Use security group for pod feature to enhance security.

 ## Deploy
 ### Pre-requirements